 You can use an air pistol for varying purposes.
 Most use it for hunting small game.
 Air pistols are the top choice for game hunting.
 You can also use them for pest control and plinking.
 There is also a steady rise of gun enthusiasts wanting an air pistol to shoot in clubs.
 You have to identify where you are going to use your air pistol to be sure that it can serve its purpose efficiently.

-As stated earlier, identifying your intended purpose for buying an air pistol is crucial because it will also impact the type of caliber you need.
+Identifying your intended purpose for buying an air pistol is crucial because it will also impact the type of caliber you need.
 Most air guns use these calibers:

 - .117 – or 4.5mm, the most common of them all.
 ISSF mandates that this caliber be used for 10m shooting competitions in pistol and rifle events in the Olympics.
 This caliber offers the flattest trajectory among all the calibers, increasing your accuracy level.
 This is effectively recommended for hunting.